-The majority of the coursework is conducted online and at a distance, so students can live and work anywhere in the world as they engage with CIMHS faculty and peers.
+Most of the coursework is conducted online and at a distance, so students can live and work anywhere in the world as they engage with CIMHS faculty and peers.
 Classes incorporate a variety of instructional and assessment methods including asynchronous discussion forums, live video conferences, interactive web-based activities, and written assignments.
-In addition, the MBM, ISW, and APH departments utilize residential conferences for face-to-face training, to support online classes.
-These residential conferences are usually held in January (the start of spring semester) and September (the start of fall semester).
+In addition, the MBM, ISW, and APH departments utilize virtual and in-person learning experiences for face-to-face training, to support online classes.
+These residential conferences are usually held at the start of the spring and fall semesters.